Product Lifecycle & Process10 min read

 • AI red teaming – A cross-functional group actively tries to break the prototype model before heavy engineering begins.

 • LLM evaluation ("evals") framework – A prompt set covering common and edge cases plus a rubric defining what "good" looks like.
 This becomes the acceptance criteria for AI features.
+See evaluation frameworks for the full methodology.

 3. Make: Are we building it right?